joelphimes/Niger-Political-Shift-Examination/README.md

 Content Source: https://www.statisticshowto.com/cross-validation-statistics/

 # Summary
-This presentation explores historical events and indicators contributing to Niger's political instability, including weak governance and economic challenges.
-It delves into nearly three decades of Niger's tumultuous journey, analyzing the impact of government, economic health, leadership regimes, and foreign aid.
-The findings highlight challenges and statistical significance in some categories, including political stability, financial vulnerabilities, and heavy reliance on foreign aid, providing possible insights as to why these shifts continue to happen in Niger every decade or so.
+The presentation delves deep into the historical events and trends that have shaped Niger's political instability, spotlighting decades marred by governance issues and economic setbacks.
+It highlights pivotal determinants such as political upheavals, financial frailties, and an entrenched reliance on foreign aid.
+These elements offer possible insights into the cyclical shifts plaguing Niger's political evolution.

 # Contact Information
 Thank you for your attention & time during the presentation.\